crhall-writing/crhall-writing.github.io/_poems/white-roses-in-the-yard.md

 his hair had just grown back, remission of four months
 and two months earlier, bald-headed J and I went to Santa Fe
 and I gave his dad a copy of Luca Turin’s guide to perfumes
-and his dad cried as he always did, a sharp hug
+and his dad cried as he always did, a sharp hug ensued
 one that could only be shared between a man who loves men
 and a woman who secretly loves women
 both who spilled their souls on pages like they were all that could hold